Gabriel-Xu/tjml-q2project/README.md

 ## Usage
 1. **Prepare the Dataset:**
    - The project uses the `breast-cancer.csv` dataset from Weka.
 Ensure the dataset is placed in the `data/` directory (or update the path in the code accordingly).
-   - If necessary, convert categorical variables using one-hot encoding as outlined in the project documentation.
+   - If necessary, convert categorical variables using one-hot encoding.

 2. **Run the Baseline Model:**
    - Execute the script for the baseline Random Forest model: